TLS Policy

 Skip-Verify Behavior

-Setting skip_verify: true on external services only bypasses certificate validation.
-TLS versions and cipher suites are still enforced according to the policy.
+Disabling TLS certificate verification on external services (e.g., insecure_skip_verify) only bypasses certificate validation.
+TLS versions, cipher suites, and groups are still enforced according to the policy.

 Policy Refresh